Project-Herophilus/Open-iDaaS/docs/index.md

 ---
 ![iDaaS Word Art](../images/iDAAS-Web-WordCloud.png)

+# Background
+This is the upstream community to to Red Hat Healthcare's Intelligent DaaS.
+Please feel free to go to our discussion and/or issues areas.
+Any feedback is considered as we always look to improve our design pattern/reference architecture.
+Any communication to these areas or the project owners influences our [Technical Roadmap](../docs/Roadmap/index.md).

 # Common Links
 Below are common links to help you navigate all the site content.

-We take any feedback seriously, please feel free to go to our <a href="https://github.com/RedHat-Healthcare/" target="_blank"> Red Hat Healthcare GitHub Org</a>
-and file issues or discussion items.
-All communications we receive influences our [Technical Roadmap](../docs/Roadmap/index.md).

 | General|Platform Design |
 | -------------|----------|